 Women, on the other hand, haven’t had their Viagra moment just yet, although many medications have been tried.

 Addyi, an oral tablet, is approved for low libido by the Food and Drug Administration (FDA), Ballard says.

 Ristela increases the blood flow to the genital region.

 Last month, Vyleesi became the second FDA-approved medication for boosting women’s libido.
 Like Viagra, this medication is designed to be used on an as-needed basis.
 It’s the first drug, so far, to have this benefit.

 But Addyi hasn’t been the hit developers— and perhaps women — had hoped.
-It’s only been prescribed several thousand times, and the FDA issued a warning about possible negative interactions with alcohol.
+It’s only been prescribed several thousand times.

 “Psychologically, cognitive-behavioral approaches to manage negative self-talk and triggers to distress surrounding low libido have proven effective,” Lawsin said.
 “In long-term relationships, it’s important to include the partner in treatment to foster effective communication and mitigate the silence that’s common in the bedroom.
 Decreased sexual frequency continues to be a common tension among long-term partners, both women and men.”